rosettatype/design-regression/_posts/2022-02-03-designing-books-alzheimers-disease.md

 ## What the results suggest

-Taken together, the fieldwork and the formal studies suggest that there re a number of adjustments which might facilitate errorless reading. ubstantial typographical modifications do not appear to be necessary or the habitual readers who go on to develop Alzheimer’s disease. owever, it would seem to be essential to avoid any obstacles that might nterfere with a correct understanding of the text.
-Readers are likely o benefit from a well-defined typeface and a page layout that is amiliar and offers prominent, conventionally positioned running heads nd page numbers.
-Space should be used to connect and to separate; dentical and contrasting colours may be used to indicate similarity and ifference; unnecessary decorative features may cause distraction and eed to be avoided.
+Taken together, the fieldwork and the formal studies suggest that there are a number of adjustments which might facilitate errorless reading.
+Substantial typographical modifications do not appear to be necessary or the habitual readers who go on to develop Alzheimer’s disease.
+However, it would seem to be essential to avoid any obstacles that might interfere with a correct understanding of the text.
+Readers are likely to benefit from a well-defined typeface and a page layout that is familiar and offers prominent, conventionally positioned running heads and page numbers.
+Space should be used to connect and to separate; identical and contrasting colours may be used to indicate similarity and difference; unnecessary decorative features may cause distraction and need to be avoided.

 Finding that informants retained their ability to visualise scenes and people was surprising given the wide range of losses that can be caused by strokes and brain injuries ([Zeman et al., 2016](#ref:zeman-dewar-della-salla-2016)).
 Research into  the commissioning of texts for readers with early-stage dementia would need to explore this aspect of imagination, which lies at the heart of the author/reader [collaboration.](#sn:jamie-stonebridge)